w3c/wai-intro-atag/index.md

 -   web page authoring tools, for example, what-you-see-is-what-you-get (WYSIWYG) HTML editors
--   software for generating websites, for example, content management systems (CMS), courseware tools, content aggregators
+-   software for generating websites, for example, content management systems (CMS) and learning management systems (LMS), courseware tools, content aggregators
--   software that converts to web content technologies, for example, word processors and other office document applications with "Save as HTML"
+-   software that converts to web content technologies, for example, word processors and other office document applications with Save as HTML or EPUB
 -   multimedia authoring tools
 -   websites that let users add content, such as blogs, wikis, photo sharing sites, online forums, and social networking sites